 In 2016, he received his Bachelor of Music in Trumpet Performance from Michigan State University on a full scholarship.
 Also, in 2016, a book titled “From Trauma to Triumph” was written about his life inspiring others on different levels.
 Furthermore, in 2017, he recorded an album of Christian music, titled the sacred sounds of the Trumpet.
 Dr. Dorve received his Master of Music in Trumpet Performance, from Pennsylvania State University School of Music in 2018.

-Dr. Dorve just graduated this year with his Ph.D in music education from the University of Missouri ,where he served as a graduate teaching assistant, and taught undergraduate brass methods to music education students and directed one of the jazz bands there.
+Dr. Dorve just graduated with his Ph.D in music education from the University of Missouri in 2022 ,where he served as a graduate teaching assistant, and taught undergraduate brass methods to music education students and directed one of the jazz bands there.
 He also assisted and lectured for Jazz, Pop, and Rock (JPR), and Introduction to Country and Soul Music.
 In the bands area, he led and coached weekly the University of Missouri wind ensemble trumpet section.
 He assisted and led large brass sectionals for Marching Mizzou for two years.
 Moreover, as a music instructor for the community music program at University of Missouri, he taught students with different abilities, which allows him to better explore his creative skills in teaching.
 In his private studio, he teaches students of all ages in person and virtually, which include students from the state, out of state, and internationally.
 As someone with a physical disability himself who was told that he could not play the trumpet because he has one arm, he highly values the concept of teaching students in the way they learn best, adapting his instruction to meet their individual needs.

 Prior to University of Missouri, he taught brass method techniques to music education students, and trumpet to non-music majors as a graduate teaching assistant at Pennsylvania State University for two years.
 In addition, he taught in various music camps with different marginalized students in Haiti, including a camp for students with disabilities.
 Moreover, he had the opportunity to coordinate a brass festival with musicians from Haiti and United States.
 This event allowed him to connect and work collaborative with various musicians and band directors at different schools in Haiti to make that festival a success.